 When ownership of a registered animal is transferred, the vendor at the time of the transfer shall give the buyer the Registration Certificate and Transfer duly signed by him/her.
 Where the vendor sells a mare in foal he/she must provide the buyer with a Service Certificate.
 On a Change of Ownership Form of any horses registered in joint ownership, all signatures of joint owners must appear

 A Replacement Certificate is a new Registration Certificate issued when the original has been lost, destroyed or defaced.
-The Society to be provided with the original certificate if in existence before a replacement can be issued.
-A Corrected Certificate is a new Registration Certificate issued when there is a change in colour, markings, breeding details, foaling date, and change from stallion to gelding, addition of brands
+A Corrected Certificate is a new Registration Certificate issued when there is a change in colour, markings, breeding details, foaling date and addition of brands or microchip

 The age of the horse shall be computed on the basis of a calendar year starting on 1st August of the year foaled.
 It is a weanling during the calendar year in which foaled and yearling in the first calendar year following its foaling date, regardless of the date and year foaled i.e. horse foaled 27 Nov 2007 or 13 April 2008 automatically become yearlings at 1 August 2008